pvandervelde/mindvortex/src/posts/2020-10-27-Software-development-pipeline-infrastructure-dependency-reduction.md

 Title: Software development pipeline - Infrastructure dependency reduction
 Tags:
-  - Building software
+  - Delivering software
+  - Software development pipeline
-  - Build server
+  - Build configuration as code
-  - Configuration-as-code
   - DevOps
 ---

-CHANGE TO ACTIVE VOICE

 The [last post](/posts/Software-development-pipeline-considerations-for-infrastructure-improvements.html)
-discussed how to allow improvements and upgrades to the development pipeline infrastructure while keeping downtime to a minimum.
-In that post we mentioned that an important consideration for the [resilience](/posts/Software-development-pipeline-Design-resilience.html) of the pipeline was to reduce the dependencies between the pipeline and the infrastructure.
-This post will discuss how some dependency decoupling can be achieved.
+I explained one way to improve the development pipeline infrastructure while keeping downtime to a minimum.
+In that post I mentioned that an important consideration for the [resilience](/posts/Software-development-pipeline-Design-resilience.html) of the pipeline was to reduce the dependencies between the pipeline and the infrastructure.
+In this post I will discuss how some dependency decoupling can be achieved.

-Before we discuss how to achieve some level of decoupling we will provide some reasons that a certain amount of independence between the pipeline processes and the infrastructure is desirable.
+However before that happens lets provide some reasons that a certain amount of independence between the pipeline processes and the infrastructure is desirable.

 If the pipeline processes are tightly coupled to the infrastructure, e.g. because the development